Who Is Eddie Van Halen?

 By the mid-1990s, though, tension resurfaced.
-Eddie Van Halen had a history of alcohol abuse, but the new decade found him sober, and the newly clean-and-sober Eddie and the unrepentant wild man Hagar butted heads continually.
-IN the wake of these clashes, Hagar's last Van Halen record would be 1995's Balance.
-(He returned to the band briefly in 2004 for a greatest hits release and tour.)
+Eddie had a history of alcohol abuse, but the new decade found him sober, and the newly clean-and-sober Eddie and the unrepentant wild man Hagar butted heads continually.
+In the wake of these clashes, Hagar's last Van Halen record would be 1995's Balance.
+However, te returned to the band briefly in 2004 for a greatest hits release and tour.

 Shortly after Hagar's departure, Roth returned for a much-publicized Van Halen reunion.
 But after recording two songs for a greatest hits album and making an appearance with the band at the MTV Music Awards, Roth left again.
 This time, he was replaced by Gary Cherone, formerly of the heavy metal band Extreme.
 Cherone's debut with the band, Van Halen III, was released in 1998, but slow sales ensured his departure.